Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Huskies have been underdogs by 5 points or more four times this season and have covered the spread twice.

-- Northern Illinois' games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Northern Illinois' games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- Northern Illinois is 2-1-1 against the spread and 3-1 overall in games when it records more than 26.9 points.
+- Northern Illinois is 2-1-1 against the spread and 3-1 overall when the team records more than 26.9 points.

-- In games that Northern Illinois churns out over 390.1 yards, the team is 2-0-1 against the spread and 2-1 overall.
+- Northern Illinois is 2-0-1 against the spread and 2-1 overall when the team amasses over 390.1 yards.

 - The Huskies have turned the ball over four more times (10 total) than the Chippewas have forced a turnover (6) this season.